Optica Policies on Conference Papers

 - Download Style Guide (pdf)

 - Download Style Guide (Microsoft Word)

-OSA values the role of conferences and journals to serve the optics and photonics community with high-quality, timely, and relevant content.
-To foster the development of work in progress and to support the dissemination of results in an archival publication, OSA encourages manuscripts based partly or entirely on work presented at conferences to be submitted to an OSA Journal.
-Review guidelines intended to clarify OSA's policy for authors, reviewers, and editors.
+Optica values the role of conferences and journals to serve the optics and photonics community with high-quality, timely and relevant content.
+To foster the development of work in progress and to support the dissemination of results in an archival publication, Optica encourages manuscripts based partly or entirely on work presented at conferences to be submitted to an Optica Journal.
+Review guidelines intended to clarify our policy for authors, reviewers and editors.

-The Optical Society (OSA) recognizes its responsibility as a publisher to preserve the integrity and completeness of the scholarly record.
+Optica recognizes its responsibility as a publisher to preserve the integrity and completeness of the scholarly record.
 Changes to articles after they have been published online may only be made under the circumstances outlined below.
-OSA's policy is based on best practice in the academic publishing community.
+Optica's policy is based on best practice in the academic publishing community.